Denmark orders eateries to close early, bans large concerts

 Denmark's government has ordered nightclubs, bars and restaurants to close at midnight in an attempt to counter an uptick in COVID-19 cases

-Prime Minister Mette Frederiksen also banned concerts where audiences have more than 50 people standing and required restaurant patrons to wear face masks when they are not seated.
-He further recommended Wednesday that people work from home,
+Prime Minister Mette Frederiksen also banned concerts where audiences have more than 50 people standing and required restaurant patrons to wear face masks when they aren't seated.
+She recommended Wednesday that people work from home.

-The measures apply as of Friday and are set to last for four weeks.
-The virtual teaching starts Wednesday, Dec.
-15. In Denmark, schools go on Christmas break as Dec.
+The measures take effect Friday and are set to last for four weeks.
+The virtual teaching starts on Dec.
+15. In Denmark, schools go on Christmas break on Dec.
 20.

-Speaking of the omicron variant, Frederiksen said that it is “expected that this will mean more infected, more sick and thus potentially more hospitalized patients.”
+Speaking of the omicron variant, Frederiksen said that it's expected that the omicron variant "will mean more infected, more sick and thus potentially more hospitalized patients.”

 “Thus, the new variant also entails a significant risk of critically overloading the health service, and that is why we now have to do more,” Frederiksen said.

-Note: This story has been corrected to show that Denmark’s prime minister is a woman, not a man.